 1. Weak Battery

-One of the top reasons for having a car that won’t start typically points back to the battery.
+One of the top reasons for having a car that won’t start is a failed battery.
 Plus, the cold weather can make the dying battery fail even sooner.

 Inside the battery, chemical reactions must occur for there to be enough juice.
 When the temperatures dip down, the chemical reactions happen slower.
 If the battery was already failing, there might not be enough chemical reactions to produce the energy that the starter needs.